SoDOff-Project/sodoff-tools/README.md

 * ClientPatcher - tool for change server address in client binaries
 * AssetsDownloader - tool for download assets
+* FileEncryption - tool for encrypt and decrypt DWADragonsMain.xml
+* AssetsEditingScripts - set of scripts for asset manipulation:
+  - AssetsManifest - edit `AssetBundleManifest` (in `dwadragonsmain`) to enforce download new asset and ensuring correct operation of the cache
+  - BattleShips - change battle ship types
+  - NewDragons - add new sanctuary dragons and new dragons fire types
+  - RacingTracks - customisation list of racing tracks
+  - TextureAndShaders - replace texture and shaders

 ## ClientPatcher